 IMF urges US to 'protect' gains won under Obamacare

-WASHINGTON: The International Monetary Fund on Thursday (Jul 27) weighed into the US healthcare debate, urging the Trump administration to "protect" the gains achieved under President Barack Obama.
+WASHINGTON: The International Monetary Fund on Thursday (Jul 27) waded into the US healthcare debate, urging the Trump administration to "protect" gains achieved under President Barack Obama.

 As the US Senate continues the heated debate over repealing the Affordable Care Act implemented under Obama, the IMF released its annual report on the US economy and warned about the potential damage threatened by the proposed replacement.